killexams free Adwords-fundamentals test prep with exam dumps

 Exam Details:

-- Number of Questions: The test consists of approximately 100 multiple-choice questions.
+- Number of Questions: The exam consists of approximately 100 multiple-choice questions.

 - Time: Candidates are given 120 minutes to complete the exam.